yanshu/pisa/pisa/general_conventions.md

   * `interaction` is one of `cc, nc`
   * `pid` is one of `trck, cscd`

+  Omit suffixed fields as necessary to refer to a more general signature for the same flavour, e.g. `nue` refers to all interactions/pids involving electron neutrinos.
+To refer to multiple signatures separate each signature with a `+` symbol, e.g. `nue_cc+nuebar_cc`

 # Documentation conventions
 ## Docstrings
 Docstrings should be used *extensively*, and follow the NumPy/SciPy convention